 5. Trace minerals in sunflower seeds promote overall body health in canines.

-Sunflower seeds contain a multitude of vitamins, minerals, antioxidants and other vital nutrients as noted above.
-All of these make sunflower seeds for dogs a great addition to the diet, because they may promote healthy bone growth, hemoglobin production, brain function, hormone production, and immune system function, proper protein, enzyme, and carbohydrate use as well as reproduction, strengthen immune system and help the development of red blood cells, collagen, connective tissue, and bone.
+All of these make sunflower seeds for dogs a great addition to the diet because they may promote healthy bone growth, hemoglobin production, brain function, hormone production, and immune system function, proper protein, enzyme, and carbohydrate use as well as reproduction, strengthen the immune system and help the development of red blood cells, collagen, connective tissue, and bone.

 “So, can dogs have sunflower seeds and reap the benefits?”

 The answer is undoubted, yes, and there are proven benefits of feeding sunflower seeds to dogs.
 You only need to make sure you give them in moderation, peel the seeds and pick the ones with no salt on them.